en

 Britt Salvesen is curator and head of the Wallis Annenberg Photography Department and the Prints & Drawings Department at the Los Angeles County Museum of Art.
 Prior to joining LACMA in 2009, she was director and chief curator at the Center for Creative Photography, University of Arizona.
 She received her MA from the Courtauld Institute of Art and her PhD from the University of Chicago.

 Her curatorial projects at LACMA include Robert Mapplethorpe: The Perfect Medium (with Paul Martineau, 2016); 3D: Double Vision (2018); and City of Cinema: Paris, 1850–1907 (with Leah Lehmbeck and Vanessa R. Schwartz, 2022).
-Her most recent exhibition, Digital Witness: Revolutions in Design, Photography, and Film, co-curated with Staci Steinberger, is on view through 13 July 2025, as part of the Getty Foundation’s Pacific Standard Time: Art + Science Collide.
+Recent exhibitions include Digital Witness: Revolutions in Design, Photography, and Film, co-curated with Staci Steinberger (20 November 2024–13 July 2025) and Fútbol Is Life: Animated Sportraits by Lyndon J. Barrois, Sr. (15 February–12 July 2026).